monsoonmaelstrom/book2/book2.md

 Peter sighs again.
 Several minutes pass in silence, but I wait.

 Finally, Peter says, “I’m sorry about Leisch.
 I shouldn’t have lobbed what I knew was a bomb into the conversation and then walked away.
-I stand by the fact that Liam needed to know, but you’re both right that he didn’t need to know like that, and it wasn’t my place to tell him.”
+I stand by the fact that Liam needed to know, but you’re both right that he didn’t need to know like that, and that it wasn’t my place to tell him.”

 He sounds… sincere.
 It makes me even more suspicious.
 Which annoys me because maybe they’re right.
 Maybe there is no way for Peter to win with me right now.